BMCARDONA/deep_work_tracker/README.md

 pip install pandas matplotlib seaborn
 ```

-2. Add rows to the `table.csv` file located in the `MONTH_YEAR` directory to track the hours you've spent per day in each category:
+2. Add rows to the `table.csv` file located in the `MONTH_YEAR` directory to track the hours you've spent per day in each category.
+The example table in the `MONTH_YEAR` is as follows:

 ```
 Date,Reading,Writing,Coding,Mathematics